saiteja9078/MyProjects/README.md

 - **High Accuracy**: Accuracy of the model is above 0.9
 - **Easy to Use**: Simple and intuitive interface for seamless user experience.
 - **Fast Processing**: Analyzes images quickly for timely decision-making.

+## DataSet

+here you can find the data set from that extract train , test , valid folders and include in your project -> https://drive.google.com/file/d/1_5G3Cz0WQtZeTxzsq5lrTUfEnNy78WeY/view